AbeerFiaz/Online_Movie_ticket_reservation_system/README.md

 #Features

 For Customer:
-1.Browse available Movies
+1. Browse through available movies
-2. Choose Movie according to your taste and time
+2. Choose movie according to taste and time
-3. Select the seats of your choice
+3. Select seats of your choice
-4. Buy food and drinks of your choice
+4. Bu food and drinks of your choice
+5. Finish and exit

 For Admin:
 1. Overlook how many seats have been booked
 2. Add a new movie